mozilla/django-session-csrf/README.rst

 1. Storing tokens in sessions means you have to hit your session store more often.
-2. You want CSRF protection for anonymous users. ``django-session-csrf`` does not create CSRF tokens for anonymous users since we're worried about the scalability of that.
+2. It's a little bit more work to CSRF-protect forms for anonymous users.